 Getting a good night’s sleep is essential if you want to maintain your energy levels throughout the day.
 However, it’s not always easy, especially if you’ve always struggled with getting to sleep and staying asleep during the night.
 I’m sure we’ve all had nights where we’ve tossed and turned in the hope that eventually we’ll fall asleep, so we all know how frustrating it can be.
-Next time you’re having trouble getting to sleep, try out some of these tips, and wait and see what wonders a good night’s sleep will do for your energy levels the next day.
+Next time you’re having trouble getting to sleep, try out some of these tips, and wait and see what wonders a good night’s sleep will do to improve low energy levels in females and keep you in top condition the next day.

 Establish a Good Daily Routine

 Establishing a good, consistent daily routine is incredibly important to getting a good night’s sleep.
 Try and wake up and go to bed around the same time every day if you can, as this will help your body to know when to wind down, therefore meaning you’ll fall asleep faster.
 It’s also helpful to avoid napping during the day, if possible, as this can seriously disrupt your sleep routine.

 Before going to bed each day, try and stay away from screens and opt for an activity like reading, yoga or meditation instead.
 This will help you to relax before bed, ensuring that you’re in the right mindset by the time it comes to going to bed.